Akram11/friday-cars/README.md

 ## Acknowledgment

-This is a coding assisgment provided by [FRIDAY Insurance S.A.](https://www.friday.de/)
+This is a coding assignment provided by [FRIDAY Insurance S.A.](https://www.friday.de/)

-The starter code which also icludes the API server can be found [here.](https://gitlab.forfriday.de/-/snippets/56)
+The starter code which also includes the API server can be found [here.](https://gitlab.forfriday.de/-/snippets/56)